 Which brings us to the end.
 So much has been said, written, and theorized about the closing scene of “Made in America.”
 We all know the score: one by one, the family arrives at a diner to meet for dinner.
 Several suspicious-looking characters arrive as well, giving us a tense feeling, wondering if we’re ending with a happy family dinner or bloodshed.
 Instead, we got neither.
 We got the “choose your own adventure” ending of The Sopranos.
 To some, Tony didn’t die in front of his family that night and lived to see the trial that was surely awaiting him after Carlo flipped.
 To others, enough hints were dropped—ranging from the “Kevin Finnerty” episodes, Members Only jackets, and the conversation Tony and Bobby had a few episodes prior speculating about what death would be like—to reach the conclusion that Tony was indeed killed right there.

 Whether the fade to black was used to allow us our own conclusions or to shield us from the horror of the final scene of the series being Tony’s murder in front of his family, that’s anyone’s guess.
-Those final moments have become synonymous with Journey’s “Don’t Stop Believin'” and like the song says, the movie never ends.
-The open-ended nature of the finale has often had me wondering what happened to not only Tony, but all of these characters.
+Those final moments have become synonymous with Journey’s “Don’t Stop Believin’,” and as the song says, the movie never ends.
+The open-ended nature of the finale has often had me wondering what happened to not only Tony but all of these characters.
 Did Paulie break the curse of the crew he took over?
 Did Silvio survive?
 Did the war between New York and New Jersey ever end?
 Did AJ ever grow up?
 I loved the journey we took with these characters in the first fifty-five minutes of this series finale and the last five minutes gave me something to think about forever.
 It goes on and on and on.
 What more could I ask for from a series finale?

 If you’re interested in reading additional analysis on The Sopranos, including what I believe happened to Tony, please be sure to check out these articles!